zopefoundation/zc.async/src/zc/async/README.txt

   System resources might not be a problem, but, again, if something goes wrong, several requests could make your application unresponsive.

-- Perhaps because of excessive conflict errors, you want to serialize work that can be done asynchronously, such as updating a single data structure like a catalog index.
+- Perhaps because of resource contention, you want to serialize work that can be done asynchronously, such as updating a single data structure like a catalog index.

 - You want to decompose and parallelize a single job across many machines so it can be finished faster.

-- You have an application job in the ZODB that you discover is taking longer than users can handle, even after you optimize it.
+- You have an application job that you discover is taking longer than users can handle, even after you optimize it.
 You want a quick fix to move the work out-of-band.

 Many of these core use cases involve end-users being able to start potentially expensive processes, on demand.
 Basic scheduled tasks are also provided by this package, though recurrence must be something you arrange.

-Multiple processes can claim and perform jobs.
-Jobs can be (manually) decomposed for serial or parallel processing of the component parts.

 History
 =======